exakat/exakat-docker/docs/description/Structures/StaticLoop.md

 ?>

 It is possible to create loops that don't use any blind variables, though this is fairly rare.
-In particular, calling a method may update an internal pointer, like next() or SimpleXMLIterator::next.
+In particular, calling a method may update an internal pointer, like next() or SimpleXMLIterator::next().

 It is recommended to turn a static loop into an expression that avoid the loop.
 For example, replacing the sum of all integers by the function $n * ($n + 1) / 2, or using array_sum().

+This analysis doesn't detect usage of variables with `compact`.